fakrulislam0085/Data_Structure_Phitron/README.md

 # Data_Structure
-This is a DSA repo.
+This is a DSA repo of phitron's CS Fundamental course.